Yujia-Yan/moduleconf/README.md

     print(model.describe())
 ```

 Make sure the module defined should be importable in the current search path.
-Here it adds the module path to the import path:
+Here it adds the module path to the import path.

-> sys.path.append(os.path.join(os.path.dirname(**file**), '.'))

 ### Support for configuration class containing complex type